lifeitech/beenote/README.md

 <img src="screenshot.png" style="zoom:80%;" />

-It is an app that can perform all the CRUD (Create, Read, Update and Delete) operations.
-There is a user system, where user can be created by signing up with emails.
-Once a user has logged in, he/she can add, update and delete alphabet and vocabulary entries, as well as grammar notes and custom notes.
-Users can also record and upload audios to help with pronunciation, and upload images for visualization.
+It is an app that can perform all the CRUD (create, read, update and delete) operations.
+First, create an account in the [signup](https://beenote.app/signup) page.
+Then after you have logged in with your account, you can add, update and delete alphabet and vocabulary entries on the server, with support for audio recording and image uploading.
+You can also edit and save grammar notes and custom notes with a rich text editor.

+For more details see this [blog post](https://lifei.tech/posts/beenote/).

 ## Frontend